Nicklason/master-thesis/code/graph/README.md

 # Graphs

 Scripts for generating things used for the network.
+This evolved from the second prototype and is used to set up the third prototype.

 ## Graph